Ensuring a future of greatness

 Catholic STEM — a partnership between the Catholic Schools Center of Excellence and the University of St. Thomas School of Engineering — supports STEM initiatives in the 78 Catholic elementary schools in the Archdiocese of St. Paul and Minneapolis.
 Together, we are committed to transforming students into virtuous citizens formed in mind, body and soul by providing solid STEM instruction that is built upon the strong foundation of Catholic tradition, faith and service.

-- Equip teachers with with cutting-edge STEM training and skills.
+- Equip teachers with cutting-edge STEM training and skills.

 - Create STEM-literate students who are well prepared for higher education and promising careers.

 - Offer opportunities for young people to explore STEM-related concepts and nourish an interest and passion early in life.

 - Target ethnic and gender gaps in STEM fields.

 - Provide a STEM lending library with state-of-the-art equipment that can be shared among all schools.